dacapobench/dacapobench.github.io/_pages/home.md

 # News

+* **December 1, 2022** Nearly [1500 commits](https://github.com/dacapobench/dacapobench/tree/dev-chopin) after starting on this release, we look forward to making a release candidate in the coming weeks (we are finalizing details of hosting for this much larger release, which at 6GB is too large to be hosted on github).
+The release candidates will include:
+  * New latency metrics, capturing user-experienced tail latencies for eight request-based workloads and jme, a rendering workload.
+  * Integrated benchmark characterization metrics which capture defining attributes of each workload.
+  * Eight new benchmarks: [biojava](https://biojava.org), [cassandra](http://cassandra.apache.org), [graphchi](https://github.com/GraphChi/graphchi-java), [h2o](https://github.com/h2oai/h2o-3), [jme](http://jmonkeyengine.org), [kafka](https://kafka.apache.org), [spring](https://spring.io/projects/spring-boot) and [zxing](https://github.com/zxing/zxing).
+  * A complete overhaul of the trade benchmarks, replacing geronimo with [wildfly](https://wildfly.org).
+  * Full updates of all existing benchmarks, bringing them up to date with latest stable versions.
+ As always, you can build the suite from source (using the [dev-chopin branch](https://github.com/dacapobench/dacapobench/tree/dev-chopin)), and we'll soon have release candidates available for download.

 * **June 17, 2019** After two years of work, we have started making evaluation snapshots of our upcoming release [available](https://sourceforge.net/projects/dacapobench/files/evaluation/).
   * Seven diverse and completely new benchmarks: [biojava](https://biojava.org), [cassandra](http://cassandra.apache.org), [graphchi](https://github.com/GraphChi/graphchi-java), [h2o](https://github.com/h2oai/h2o-3), [jme](http://jmonkeyengine.org), [kafka](https://kafka.apache.org), and [zxing](https://github.com/zxing/zxing).
   * A complete overhaul of the trade benchmarks, replacing geronimo with [wildfly](https://wildfly.org).